boxyhq/website/docs/terminus/architecture/proxy.md

 ### Running via Docker Compose

-When running on docker, all the environent variables are specified either as environment variables or in the `.env` file.
+When running on docker, all the environment variables are specified either as environment variables or in the `.env` file.

 **When running via `docker compose` the below does not apply.**